 GRADE QUALITY POINTS INTERPRETATION

-А 4.0 Highest level of achievement
+Α 4.0 Highest level of achievement

 A- 3.75 Exemplary achievement

 B+ 3.5 Consistently superior achievement

 В 3.0 Very good

 B- 2.75 Good

 C+ 2.5 Above average

 С 2.0 Satisfactory work.
 Minimum grade for major field.

 D+ 1.5 Unsatisfactory

 D 1.0 Poor performance.
 Minimum passing grade.

 F 0.0 Failure

 IN 0.0 A temporary grade given at the discretion of the instructor, provided the student has satisfactorily completed a minimum of 80% of the course work.
 Grades of Incomplete that are not resolved by the conclusion of the following semester will automatically be changed to an F. Students are eligible for ONE semester extension with approval from the instructor and the Department Chair.
 Incompletes may not exceed a total of 2 semesters.
 Incompletes must be filed with the Office of the Registrar one week before the beginning of examination week.

 W Authorized Withdrawal.
-After the official calendar date, the student who withdraws from a course will receive either WP or WF.

 AU Audit.
 Based on permission of professor and availability of seating.

-No Grade.
-Issued when an instructor has not provided a grade in a course.
+NG No Grade.
+Issued when an instructor has not

+provided a grade in a course.

-- P/F Pass/Fail.
-Students may elect to take a course for pass/fail under the following conditions: - a.
-They must have junior or senior class standing; - b.
+P/F Pass/Fail.
+Students may elect to take a course for

+pass/fail under the following conditions:

+a.
+They must have junior or senior class standing;

+- b.
 Courses taken for pass/fail cannot be courses counted in the major nor courses used to fulfill the core requirements; - c.
 A maximum of two courses can be taken pass/fail and cannot be taken at the same time; - d.
 Students must declare officially with the Registrar's Office before the end of the add/drop period, their intent to take a course pass/fail.